 The first chicken salad recipe I tasted was as a kid growing up on St. Thomas.
 It was from a little deli in a place called Havensight Mall.
 I didn’t really like it.
 Actually, I wondered what the big deal was.
 It tasted like a big glub of mayo on top of boiled chicken.
 And I don’t know about you but, two things I’m not a fan of are mayonnaise or boiled chicken.
 Fast forward many years later and here I am throwing down in my own kitchen with my own recipe for curry chicken salad with grapes.
 Of course the difference is, this is the best curry chicken salad recipe that you’ll ever have.

 And no, I’m not biased.
-My five year old exclaimed that this was the best curry chicken salad and his palette is like no other.
+My five year old (at the time) even exclaimed that.
+“This is the best curry chicken salad that I’ve had.”
+By the way, his palette is like no other.
 You should really trust his opinion on this.

 But, this is not the first time have twirled into curry chicken salad territory.